The Mystery of Limerence: Signs, Causes, And How To Cope

 Final Words

-Sometimes, limerence can result in dangerous consequences.
+Sometimes, limerence can result in dangerous consequences:

-Limerence has been implicated as a major cause of relationship and family breakdown, as well as being related to anti-social behaviors, including stalking and self-harm (Tennov, 2005).
+1. It can be a major cause of relationship and family breakdown, as well as being related to anti-social behaviors, including stalking and self-harm (Tennov, 2005).

 ...